UFC 249 still on, with Ferguson fighting Gaethje on April 18 - WHIZ News

-The UFC says Tony Ferguson will fight Justin Gaethje for the interim lightweight title in the main event of UFC 249 on April 18.
+UFC 249 is still on schedule for April 18, with Tony Ferguson fighting Justin Gaethje for an interim lightweight title in the main event.

+Although UFC President Dana White hasn’t announced a venue for his promotion’s biggest pay-per-view show of the spring, he remains determined to hold an event in less than two weeks amid the coronavirus pandemic.

-The mixed martial arts promotion announced the main event matchup Monday.
-Gaethje replaces lightweight champ Khabib Nurmagomedov, who is apparently unable to leave Russia during the coronavirus pandemic.
+The mixed martial arts promotion announced the change to UFC 249’s main event bout Monday.
+Gaethje replaces lightweight champ Khabib Nurmagomedov, who is apparently unable to leave Russia amid the pandemic.

+“The fight is signed and is 100% ON LIVE on ESPN somewhere on EARTH!!!!”
+White tweeted Monday.

+White has remained steadfast in his plan for the UFC to fight on while virtually all high-level sports competition has stopped.

 Ferguson (25-3) is a longtime lightweight contender who has been booked to fight Nurmagomedov five times.
 Every single bout has fallen through due to injury or other circumstances.